FP-Programming/ruby-on-rails-vagrant/README.md

     $ cd /vagrant
     $ rails generate controller NewController

 ## Ruby Website

     Open Chrome or other browser
     [Welcome Aboard](http://10.0.32.1:3000)

+## More on Deployment
+Ruby On Rails Vagrant deploys a new rails template for 5.0.0.1.
+If you need a different rails deployment follow these steps.

+    * Run 'vagrant up' from your platform of choice
+    * Delete all but the core files from your /vagrant environment.
+Core Files:
+      - .vagrant
+      - bootstrap.sh
+      - MIT-LICENSE
+      - README.md
+      - Vagrantfile
+    * SSH into your virtual machine and run the new rails command
+      - $ rails _X.x.x.x_ new 'myapp'

+## Required Development Tools

+* Ruby 2.3

+* Rails 5.0.0.1

+* SQLite3

+* Nodejs

+* System dependencies for nokogiri, sqlite3

+* An ExecJS runtime

 ## Optional Development Tools